azzatof/Genomic_characterisation_M.genitalium_Australia-/README.md

-# Genomic characterisation of *Mycoplasma genitalium* in Victoria, Australia, reveals lineage diversification and drivers of antimicrobial resistance
+# Genomic characterisation of *Mycoplasma genitalium* in Victoria, Australia, reveals lineage diversification and antimicrobial resistance drivers
 Francesca Azzato, George Taiaroa , Janath Fernando, Mona L Taouk, Vesna De Petra, Lenka A Vodstrcil, Erica L Plummer, Kerry Raios, Danielle J Ingle, Niamh Meagher, Jacqueline Prestedge, Eloise Williams, Leon Caly, Benjamin P Howden, Shivani Pasricha, Catriona S Bradshaw, Deborah A Williamson

 This GitHub repository contains all code used in this study.
 Sequence reads are available from the NCBI database under BioProjects PRJNA1367946 and PRJEB5172, with accession numbers provided in the Supplementary Dataset accompanying this publication.
 All analyses performed in this study can be replicated using the code provided, with input names, directory paths, and file names modified as required.